-B.2 Groups, fields, and vector spaces
+C.2 Groups, fields, and vector spaces

-We begin this section with the following definition, which is unequivocably one of the most fundamental and ubiquitous notions in all of abstract mathematics.
-Definition B.2.1.
-Let G be a nonempty set, and let be a binary operation on G. (In other words, $: G \times G \to G$ is a function with (a, b) denoted by a b, for each $a, b \in G$.)
-Then G is said to form a group under if the following three conditions are satisfied:
+We begin this section with the following definition, which is one of the most fundamental and ubiquitous algebraic structures in all of mathematics.

+Definition C.2.1.
+Let G be a nonempty set, and let \ be a binary operation on G. (In other words, $: G \times G \to G$ is a function with \(a,b) denoted by a\b, for each $a,b \in G$ .)
+Then G is said to form a group under \ if the following three conditions are satisfied:

-1. (associativity) Given any three elements $a, b, c \in G$,
+1. (associativity) Given any three elements $a, b, c \in G$ ,